2026 Lawsuits

 Every restriction left unchallenged becomes the starting point for the next restriction.
 Every vague law left standing becomes another tool for selective enforcement and confusion.

-Virginia’s firearm community cannot afford complacency.
+We cannot afford to be complacent with our constitutional rights.
 The opposition has invested heavily in legislation, messaging, and long-term strategy.
-Defending constitutional rights requires the same level of long-term commitment, organization, and persistence.
+Defending constitutional rights requires the same level of eternal commitment, organization, and persistence.